Make business continuity a priority

 In short, you want to guarantee Business Continuity.

-At Ecclesiastical, we have long taken ERM seriously, and have thorough plans in place to cope with almost any eventuality.
+At Ecclesiastical, we take Business Continuity seriously and have thorough plans in place to handle almost any situation.

-Business continuity management is an art and science all of its own, and - as you will know - best practice is evolving all the time.
+Business continuity management is both an art and a science, with best practices evolving constantly.
 The Ecclesiastical risk team's comprehensive and user-friendly guidance document will help you navigate the key stages of the business continuity lifecycle.

-We won’t go into the full details here, but it explains what a good Business Continuity Policy looks like, how to implement, maintain and review it, and how to tie it into your broader Enterprise Risk Management culture.
-It also includes some very useful appendices, with a template Business Impact Analysis, suggested risk categories, and a potential Crisis Response checklist for you to adapt.
+We won't go into full details here, but the document explains what a good Business Continuity Policy looks like, how to implement, maintain, and review it, and how to integrate it into normal operations.
+It also includes useful appendices with a template Business Impact Analysis, suggested risk categories, and a potential Crisis Response checklist for you to adapt.

 Steph Jackson is Senior Enterprise Risk Management Consultant, at Ecclesiastical